Italy & Switzerland | Matterhorn Trek

 Ryder-Walker will provide a taxi transfer from Chivasso Train Station to the hotel in Breuil-Cervinia.
 Check in to your welcoming hotel in this alpine resort in the Valle d’Aosta region of northwest Italy located directly under the South face of the Matterhorn.

 This is a great, moderate day hike starting from tiny Cheniel.
 Ascend to the Col di Nana beneath the Grand Tournalin, and descent to the idyllic hamlet of St. Jacques.
-Continue on to Champoluc and overnight in one of the finest hotels in the Alps.
+Continue on to the hamlet of Mascognaz, high above Champoluc and overnight in one of the finest hotels in the Alps.

 This is a more challenging hike, crossing over to Gressoney.
-Climb to the herder’s settlement of Cuneaz, and ascend from there to the Pentacol and the Col Pinter with big views past the gigantic Grand Combin to Mount Blanc itself.
-Not to mention unusual views of the Matterhorn itself of the South- West face aspect!
-Enter the Walser stronghold of the Val di Gressoney beneath the magnificent Lyskamm, one of the most powerful peaks in the Alps.
-Walk past ancient Walser farms to our excellent hotel in town.
+Climb to the herder’s settlement of Cuneaz, and ascend from there to the Pentacol and the Col Pinter with sweeping views from the Grand Combin to Mount Blanc—and rare sights of the Matterhorn’s southwest face.
+Enter the Walser heartland of Val di Gressoney beneath the towering Lyskamm, and walk past ancient Walser farms to our excellent hotel in town.

 You begin with a short bus ride east out of town.
 Today will be another longer and challenging day hike.
 After crossing out of the Val d’ Aosta and into the realm of Val Sesia, your descent can include the wonderful Val d’ Otro featuring many authentic and well cared for historic farming villages.